UbiquityRobotics/learn/quick_start/connecting.md

 If your Magni is a Magni silver and you have the sonar board you can always use the SW1 switch by holding it down for a couple seconds.
 This will lead to a clean shutdown of the host Raspberry Pi CPU.

 If you do not have a sonar board you can wire for yourself a reset switch that is normally open and when connected connects pin 31 of P702 on the MCB to pin 30 of that large 50 pin connector.

-# Connecting a Workstation and Starting the Robot

-Your workstation may be a Ubuntu Linux system of your own, or you can use our preconfigured virtual machine.
-Read more about this [here](need_to_know).

-This page discusses the usage of a VirtualBox so that if you do not have a linux computer available you can still use a virtual Linux machine to connect to the Magni robot.

 ## Use of your own Linux machine with WiFi